Drift tests#

 Return type:

-Test if the pvalue of the KS test between the actual and reference datasets is above the threshold for a given numerical feature
+Test if the p-value of the Kolmogorov-Smirnov test between the actual and reference datasets is above a threshold for a given numerical feature.

-Example : The test is passed when the pvalue of the KS test of the numerical variable between the actual and reference datasets is higher than 0.05.
-It means that the KS test cannot be rejected at 5% level and that we cannot assume drift for this variable.
+For example, if the threshold is set to 0.05, the test is passed when the p-value of the KS test of the numerical variable between the actual and reference datasets is higher than 0.05.
+It means that the null hypothesis (no drift) cannot be rejected at 5% confidence level and that we cannot assume drift for this variable.

 Parameters: